generalcodingcollectibles

 • be suspicious when a company sells “convenience” by removing your options

 Also, physical media is not just better for preservation.
 It is often better for your wallet.
-You can buy a used game, finish it, and sell it to the next guy.
+You can buy a used game, finish it, and sell it to the next guy/gal.
 Try doing that with a PSN license.

 Part 2 is going deeper into software subscriptions specifically, because that rabbit hole gets even dumber.
 Fitness apps, Adobe, “AI features”, apps charging monthly fees to write text into SQLite, all the usual modern nonsense.
 I already touched that nerve a bit in my Musclog post about nutrition tracking and scammy fitness app subscriptions, but I have more to say.